 - The ABS also offers board certification in pediatric surgery, surgical critical care, surgery of the hand, hospice and palliative medicine, and complex general surgical oncology.
 Board certification in these areas requires completion of an accredited training program in the specialty, a full application for certification, and successful completion of a written examination or both written and oral exams.
 Prior certification in general surgery is also typically required for board certification in these specialties.

 Maintenance of Certification

 - In 1976, the ABS switched from certificates that were valid indefinitely to certificates that must be renewed every 10 years.
 To maintain their certification, surgeons must demonstrate a commitment to professionalism, continuing education, and practice improvement, as well as pass a written examination every 10 years.
-This process has recently been expanded into Maintenance of Certification, an ongoing professional development program with more frequent requirements for learning and assessment.
+This process has been expanded into Maintenance of Certification, an ongoing professional development program with ongoing requirements for learning and assessment.